oeghaneyan/hcp-packer-pipeline-with-hcp-vault/README.md

 # HCP Packer Pipeline Leveraging HCP Vault for Sensitive Variables

 This repository documents an example workflow for integrating HCP Vault into a CI/CD pipeline that manages an HCP Packer image.
 The individual aspects of this approach are well documented in several sources that will be referenced throughout this repository.
-The goal here is to briefly cover the challenges an organization may face with image, secrets, and pipeline management, then provide an example of how these solutions can come together to address those challenges.
+As opposed to addressing a technical challenge, the goal here is to briefly cover the challenges an organization may face with image, secrets, and pipeline management, then provide an example of how these solutions can come together to address those challenges.

 ## Current Challenges